ONykyf/nvidia-340-390-470-slackbuilds/README.md

-# nvidia390 and nvidia470 slackbuild for XLibre
+# nvidia390 and nvidia470 slackbuilds for XLibre

 Slackbuilds for proprietary nVidia kernel modules, X driver, and utilities, versions 390 (for Fermi cards) and 470 (for Kepler cards)